Zhou-London/comp0010_spring_app/README.md

 ```bash
 python3 Portflix.py
 ```
 *Portflix is a command line tool we developed for configuring ports.
-It reads the config flie in config/portflix.json.*
+It reads the config file in config/portflix.json.*

 ### Backend
 Start the backend server: